IllDepence/calyx/README.md

 * cyclic refresh (botwatch)
 * list scrolling
 * indication of blocking procedures (api requests)
-* display of list other than currenly watching
+* display of lists other than currenly watching

 note
 ----